• Skip to primary navigation

 Winter Science Experiments and STEM Challenges for Kids

-Now that Christmas is over, it’s time to really embrace winter and all the exciting science activity opportunities the cold weather opens up.
-I’ve put together an exciting collection of winter science experiments and winter STEM challenges perfect for cheering up a dreary January.
+Now that Christmas is over, it’s time to embrace winter and all the exciting science activity opportunities the cold weather opens up.
+I’ve assembled an exciting collection of winter science experiments and STEM challenges perfect for cheering up a dreary January.

 Don’t forget I’ve also got 100s more easy science experiments to do at home and not just for winter!